Universal-Basic-Compute/serenissima/backend/docs/ais.md

 **Implementation**: `backend/ais/processnotifications.py`
 **Schedule**: Daily at 10:00 PM UTC

-AI users process notifications to stay informed about events in the game:
+AI citizens process notifications to stay informed about events in the game:

 #### Process:

-1. The script identifies all users marked as AI in the system
+1. The script identifies all citizens marked as AI in the system
-2. For each AI user, it checks for unread notifications addressed to them
+2. For each AI citizen, it checks for unread notifications addressed to them
 3. For each AI with unread notifications:
    - Formats all notifications into a readable message
    - Sends the notifications to the Kinos Engine API using the build endpoint